HDembinski/HDembinski.github.io/exceptions.md

 ## How to use `noexcept`

-The `noexcept` specifier marks a function or method as non-throwing: under no circumstances is it throwing any exception.
+The `noexcept` specifier marks a function or method as not throwing any exception ever.
 This is great for the optimiser, it restores the opportunities to reorder code.

 The compiler trusts this declaration blindly.
-You won't get a compile-time error or warning if code that was declared `noexcept` throws an exception anyway.
-[If that happens, the program simply aborts](https://en.cppreference.com/w/cpp/error/terminate).
+You won't get a compile-time error or compile-time warning if code that was declared `noexcept` throws an exception anyway.
+[If that happens at run-time, the program simply aborts](https://en.cppreference.com/w/cpp/error/terminate).
 The developer must make sure to not lie to the compiler when declaring something as `noexcept`.

-However, there are legitimate reasons to declare a function `noexcept` which has throwing internal code (which may be third-party code).
+There are legitimate reasons to declare a function `noexcept` which has throwing internal code (which may be third-party code).
 If all conditions can be anticipated and explicitly handled under which the internal code could throw, the surrounding code can be declared `noexcept` since no throw will actually occur.